C1-SoftwareEngineeringSummit/Notes-App/StepByStepInstructions.md

   * Select `Show` in the popup to create a segue of type `Show`
   * Click on the new segue in the storyboard then on **Attributes Inspector (⌥⌘4)**.
 Give it the Identifier name: `showNewNote`
 * In `MasterViewController.swift` create a `String` constant to match the Identifier
-  * You should not have the following constants declared:
+  * You should now have the following constants declared:
     ```swift
     let cellIdentifier = "noteCell"
     let showNoteSegue = "showNote"